Certificate Centre can provide you with the

 and the implementation of the Star rating requirements.

-the current minimum thermal performance is approximately 4 Star.
-However,
+from 1st July 2017 the minimum thermal performance is approximately 5 to

 For more information go